krobbi/clac/README.md

 If Clac is not given any arguments, then user can enter code in a loop until manually exiting with `Ctrl+D` (Linux, macOS, etc.) or `Ctrl+Z` (Windows.)

-Currently, Clac prints the input code as an escaped string.
+Currently, Clac prints the input code as a stream of tokens.

 <!--
 # Language